SALLY'S PLACE

 Supportive housing for pregnant women and infants

-AWRC Housing
+AWRC Treatment-Based Supportive Housing

 SALLY’S PLACE

-Sally’s Place is a supportive housing program for pregnant women struggling with addiction.
+Sally’s Place is a treatment-based supportive housing program for pregnant women struggling with addiction.
 The program provides a supportive environment in which women are given the opportunity to parent their newborn while in treatment services.
 The goal is to re-introduce the woman and her child into the community with safe housing, support, and continued resources.

 Sally’s Place is a community with six two-bedroom apartments surrounding a communal courtyard.
 24-hour on-site staff provides peace of mind and support for women during their pregnancy and new motherhood.
 The communal nature of the complex promotes a women-helping-women atmosphere where more experienced mothers can advise and support their peers.
 The women participate in the Women’s Outpatient Program and have access to all of AWRC’s services including educational and vocational training, day care, transportation, healthcare, and medication management.